 The natural building stone is cut 6 inches on bed (width) and the height ranges from a couple of inches to about 6 inches.
 Building with stone has never been easier, with it cut and dressed to size.
 There are about 3.5 square metres to a tonne.

 The building stone from our quarry has been produced from fossilised shells, and sea organisms that have been crushed and compressed for about 140 million years from the Jurassic age to today.
-That is why the stone is one of the hardest in the world.

 Throughout the stone, the shells and organisms are clearly visible providing interest and variation within the stone.
 This interest and variation reflects itself in any wall or building with a mottled effect of buffs and browns.